 For more ideas on what you can add to your step-by-step plan of action, download our Business Flood Planning Guide.

-It is good practice to fully test your flood plan once finished.
-Run a ‘flood drill’ with staff so they know what to do and what to expect if you ever have to put your plan into place, and run training if necessary.
+It is good practice to test your flood plan once finished.
+Run a ‘flood drill’ with staff so they know what to do and what to expect if you ever have to put your plan into place.
+Run training if necessary and include this in the induction of new employees.

-It is important that your flood plan is reviewed regularly to ensure that contact details are up to date.
-You should create a maintenance schedule to check that any property flood resilience measures still function correctly, and practice installing it periodically.
+Your flood plan must be reviewed regularly to ensure that contact details are up to date.
+Good practice is to create a maintenance schedule to check that any PFR measures still function correctly, and practice installing it periodically.

 FACT: Did you know that the average cost of flooding to a business is £82,000? – Environment Agency